AnyDSL/MimIR/docs/README.md

 * [dependent types](https://en.wikipedia.org/wiki/Dependent_type)

 In contrast to other CoC-based program representations such as [Coq](https://coq.inria.fr/) or [Lean](https://leanprover.github.io/), Thorin is *not* a theorem prover but focuses on generating efficient code.
-For this reason, Thorin  explicitly features mutable state and models imperative control flow via [continuation-passing style (CPS)](https://en.wikipedia.org/wiki/Continuation-passing_style).
+For this reason, Thorin explicitly features mutable state and models imperative control flow with [continuation-passing style (CPS)](https://en.wikipedia.org/wiki/Continuation-passing_style).

 You can use Thorin either via it's C++-API or the [command-line utility](cli.md).